jesseValkama/cv_project_cpp/README.md

 * ninja (1.12.1) (recommended)
 * cmake (3.31.6) (required)
 * mnist dataset (if you want to train a model by yourself, i donwloaded mine from kaggle)
+* cifar10 dataset (same as before but from https://www.cs.toronto.edu/%7Ekriz/cifar.html)
 * Image Watch for Visual Studio 2022 (you can visualise imgs when debugging)

 * cuda 12.6 (could work without if using cpu)